emsig/elfe3D/README.md

 The present version of `elfe3D` was released in 2024 under the Apache License, Version 2.0.
 Further developments of `elfe3D` by Paula Rulff, now at Delft University of Technology, are ongoing.
 Suggestions for improvements are welcome!

-_Contact_:

-If you would like to contribute to `elfe3D`, report issues with `elfe3D` or seek support, please send an email to p.rulff@tudelft.nl.
+If you would like to report bugs in `elfe3D`, suggest specific ideas for improvement, contribute to `elfe3D` or seek support, please open an issue or send an email to p.rulff@tudelft.nl.

 _Getting started:_